A Case Report of Rapid Recovery in Speech Perception after Cochlear Implantation in a Female Child with Post- Meningitis Deafness

 Abstract

-Background: It takes some time for a patient to adapt to the new hearing experience with a cochlear implant (CI) device.
-Usually, improvements of speech perception have been reported within 3 to 6 months after the CI surgery.
-Here, we described a child with post-lingual deafness due to meningitis who recovered considerable speech perception just a few days after CI activation.
+Background: It takes some time for a patient to adapt to a Cochlear Implant (CI).
+Usually, the improved speech perception after cochlear implantation is reported within 3–6 months.
+In this study, we reported a case of a female child with post-meningitis deafness who showed considerable recovery in speech perception just a few days after cochlear implantation.

-The Case: A 14-year-old female with complaints of severe headache, delirium, unresponsiveness to sound, and agitation was diagnosed with meningitis.
-Pure tone audiometry showed total deafness in right ear and severe to profound sensorineural hearing loss in left ear.
-Seven months after onset of deafness, she received a Cochlear Nucleus CI512 implant in the right ear.
-The speech processor was activated 2 weeks after surgery.
-The first map was programmed using the advanced combinational encoder (ACE) speech coding strategy and behavioral measurement of T-levels and C-levels.
-Four days later, the audiometric evaluation revealed a pure-tone average (PTAve) of 35 dB HL, accompanied by a speech discrimination score (SDS) of 72%.
+The Case: The case was a 14-year-old female with complaints of severe headache, delirium, unresponsiveness to sound, and agitation, diagnosed later with meningitis.
+Pure tone audiometry showed total deafness in her right ear and severe to profound sensorineural hearing loss in her left ear.
+Seven months after deafness, she received a CI (Nucleus CI512) in the right ear.
+Its speech processor was activated two weeks after surgery.
+The first map was programmed using the advanced combination encoder strategy, along with behavioral measurements of T-levels and C-levels.
+Four days later, the audiometric test revealed a Pure-Tone Average (PTAve) of 35 dB HL, accompanied by a Speech Discrimination Score (SDS) of 72%.
 The Bamford-Kowal-Bench (BKB) sentence test yielded a score of 80% in silence.
-Two weeks after device activation, PTAve was 20 dB HL, the SDS was 86% and the BKB sentence score in silence was 100%.
-There are numerous factors related to postoperative function with CI.
+Two weeks after device activation, PTAve was 20 dB HL, the SDS was 86% and the BKB sentence test score in silence was 100%.

-Conclusions: It seems that factors like short duration of deafness, precise mapping of CI speech processor, consistent device usage, and rich aural environment have led to extraordinary improvement within 2 weeks after device activation.
+Conclusion: It seems that factors such as short duration of deafness, precise mapping of the CI speech processor, consistent device usage, and rich aural environment can lead to significant improvement in speech perception within two weeks after cochlear implantation in patients with post-lingual deafness.

 2. Douglas SA, Sanli H, Gibson WP.
 Meningitis resulting in hearing loss and labyrinthitis ossificans - does the causative organism matter?
 Cochlear Implants Int.
 2008;9(2):90-6.
 [DOI:10.1179/cim.2008.9.2.90]